(This article is adapted from the presentation which Rebecca Moore gave on February 6, 2013. The video of the presentation appears on this page.)

 “March 1972 Platform,” The Black Panther Party Research Project, http://www.stanford.edu/group/blackpanthers/history.shtml, retrieved 28 July 2012.
 (Editor’s note 2018: This URL has apparently been superseded by http://web.stanford.edu/group/blackpanthers/, which requires permission to access.)

 Newton, Revolutionary Suicide, 5.

 Huey P. Newton, “Repression Breeds Resistance: January 16, 1970,” in To Die for the People: The Writings of Huey P. Newton, ed.
 Toni Morrison, pp. 197-204 (New York: Random House, 1972; New York: Writers and Readers Publishing, 1995), 198.

 Huey P. Newton, “Attica Statement: October 16, 1971,” in To Die for the People, 205.
 Part of original text appears in capital letters.

 Huey P. Newton, “Eulogy for Jonathan Jackson and William Christmas: August 15, 1970,” in To Die for the People, 221.
 Original text appears in capital letters.

 See, for example, Charles E. Jones, “The Political Repression of the Black Panther Party 1966-1971: The Case of the Oakland Bay Area,” Journal of Black Studies, vol. 18, no. 4 (1988): 415-434.

 Duchess Harris and Adam John Waterman, “To Die for the Peoples Temple: Religion and Revolution after Black Power,” in Peoples Temple and Black Religion in America, ed.
-Rebecca Moore, Anthony B. Pinn, and Mary R. Sawyer, pp. 103-122 (Bloomington and Indianapolis: Indiana University Press, 2004), 105.
+Rebecca Moore, Anthony B. Pinn, and Mary R. Sawyer, pp. 103-122 (Bloomington and Indianapolis: University of Indiana Press, 2004), 105.

 Harris and Waterman, 106.